 - Don’t you miss eating ‘cheese’?
 (Insert any non-plant based food into the sentence.)

-Yes, some of these questions may sound very silly with what you know.
+Yes, some of these questions may sound very silly with what you know now.
 Just be polite and answer honestly, and try not to sound annoyed, as hard as it may be.

 But, seriously, go find a notebook or open up a notepad on your phone and write out the answers to these, that way you won’t be caught off guard when asked; you’ll already know what to say, and be able to say it with confidence!

-I want you to go download the Pinterest app on your phone, if you don’t already have it.
-If you haven’t signed up for Pinterest; sign up!
+I want you to go download the Pinterest app on your phone RIGHT NOW, if you don’t already have it.
+If you haven’t signed up for Pinterest & Instagram; SIGN UP!

-Create a few boards for recipes.
+Create a few boards for recipes on Pinterest.
 Label one ‘recipes to try’, label another ‘recipes I like’, or anything that makes sense to you.
 This way you can keep track of the food you want to try, what you like, and you could even create a meal plan using the recipes you find on Pinterest.

 If you already have Pinterest, or once you’re signed up, spend 10 or 15 minutes searching or plant based recipes that look good, and save them to try later!